mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

+2013-12-19
+	Still working on `mw.lib.changes`.
+I like the structure for the most part.
+It looks like I'm going to have to join `revision` and `logging` to `recentchanges` in order construct an appropriate `change.Change` from a row.
+That means I'm going to need a funny new method on `database.RecentChanges`.
+That's going to confuse people.
+Boo.

+	I also need to figure out a way to configure for the lame timestamp format that appears in blocks and page protections.
+I think I'm going to extend `types.TimestampType` to have a `strptime` method.

 2013-12-18
 	Tests passing.
 HistoricalMap was fine.
 Will be code-complete once lib.changes is done.
 Still need to figure out how I'm going to configure a title parser and pass it into the change constructor.
 Also, I rediscovered how stupid the recentchanges table is.